 THE PERFORMANCE OF THE DOORS’ "WHEN THE MUSIC'S OVER" AT "THE MATRIX"

-However, there are only two recordings of this great song that preceded its release within the band's second album, "Strange Days", in September 1967.
+However, only two recordings of this great song were made before its release on the band's second album, "Strange Days", in September 1967.

-One of them is the one placed within the series of concerts held by the band in San Francisco in March '67 at the famous venue "The Matrix".
+One of these recordings was made during the band's concerts in San Francisco in March 1967 at the famous venue "The Matrix"(link here).

-We are six months away from the release of the LP that will contain the official version of this wonderful musical suite, anyway its construction is already in its final stages.
+Six months before the release of the LP containing the official version of this wonderful musical suite, its construction was already in its final stages.

-The total length of the song and its different parts are already fixed, as well as the arrangement, which seems to be complete with almost all the elements that characterize it on the record.
+The total length of the song and its different parts had been finalized, as had the arrangement, which appears to contain all the elements that characterize it on the record.

-The most notable difference is found in the absence of the heavily distorted solos that Robby Krieger uses to disrupt the LP track.
-For technical reasons, these amazing lead guitar parts were very difficult to play on stage at that time.
+The most notable difference is the absence of the heavily distorted solos that Robby Krieger uses on the LP track.
+For technical reasons, these amazing lead guitar parts were very difficult to play live at that time.

-The solos are therefore less powerful and inevitably do not have the same dramatic effect as the guitar on the album track.
+Consequently, the solos are less powerful and do not have the same dramatic effect as the guitar on the album track.

-Nevertheless, they are groundbreaking for March '67 and demonstrate the amazingly experimental creativity of guitarist Robby Krieger.
+Nevertheless, they are groundbreaking for March 1967 and demonstrate the experimental creativity of guitarist Robby Krieger.

-Another difference between this live version of "When The Music's Over" and the one on the album is represented by the lyrics of the middle section.
+Another difference between this live version of “When the Music's Over” and the album version is represented by the lyrics of the middle section.

-On the album, this part is longer and includes some of The Doors' most famous lyrics, such as "The scream of the butterfly" and "We want the world and we want it now!”.
+This part is longer on the album and includes some of The Doors' most famous lyrics, such as “The scream of the butterfly” and “We want the world and we want it now!”.

-At “The Matrix” he replaces them with a series of poetic words very different in conception and meaning.
+At "The Matrix", however, the singer replaces them with a series of poetic words that are very different in conception and meaning.

-Here is the full text of this part of the song as Morrison sings it at "The Matrix" in March '67:
+Below is the full text of this part of the song as Morrison sang it at 'The Matrix' in March 1967 (from 4:07 to 7:31):

 "Something’s wrong, something’s not quite right... (x3)